k-m-arun-kumar-5/Motor_Ctrl_by_CLI/README.md

 My Thanks and Tribute :
 ========================
-I, thank to my family, Friends, Teachers, People behind the toolchains and references that I used, all those who directly or indirectly supported me and/or helped me and/or my family, Nature and God.
+I, K.M.
+Arun Kumar alias Arunkumar Murugeswaran, thank to my family, Friends, Teachers, People behind the toolchains and references that I used, all those who directly or indirectly supported me and/or helped me and/or my family, Nature and God.
 My tribute to my family, Friends, Teachers, People behind the toolchains and references that I used, Nature, Jimmy Dog, God and all those, who directly or indirectly help and/or support me and/or my family.

 Toolchains that I used for AT89C52 Application design and development are as follows :
 ======================================================================================